Many children are labeled as having behavioral or attention

 Gross Visual-Motor

-Moving yourself through space without bumping into things by using information from your vision
+Moving yourself through space without bumping into

 15